Comparing the Robustness of Simple Network Scale-Up Method (NSUM) Estimators: Facebook 100 data example

-For each school network, we select the 16 largest candidate probe groups to constitute one hidden group and 15 probe groups used in estimating respondents' degrees; we will refer to a choice of school network and hidden group as a case.
-For each of the 100 schools there are 16 ways to choose one of the 16 largest groups to be the hidden group, resulting in 1,600 cases total.
-For each case, we draw 500 ``survey" samples of 500 people each using simple random sampling without replacement to represent our survey respondents, and for each survey sample we compute the dRpR, dRpA, and dApA estimates for that case.
-We approximate the mean and variance of each estimator for each case as the sample mean and sample standard deviation across the 500 surveys for that case, then use this to compute the estimated bias and RMSE for each estimator.
+For each case, we draw 500 ``survey" samples of 500 people each using simple random sampling without replacement to represent our survey respondents, and for each survey sample we compute the RR$^*$, RA, AR, and AA estimates for that case.
+We compute the responses for each survey respondent directly from the network data; for example, we compute each person's response to ``How many people do you know in group X?" as the number of people they are connected to in that group.
+We approximate the mean and SE of each estimator for each case as the sample mean and sample standard deviation across the 500 surveys for that case, then use this to estimate the bias and RMSE for each estimator.

-We categorize the cases based on whether the degree ratio is ``low" ($<0.8$, 205 cases), ``high" ($>1.2$, 378 cases), or near 1 (between 0.8 and 1.2, 1017 cases).
-The assortativity coefficient of each case ranges from -0.09 to 0.88, with first, second, and third quartiles of 0.05, 0.19, and 0.35.
-All the cases with low degree ratios are assortative.
+We categorize these cases based on their degree ratio, computed by averaging the degrees of everyone in the hard-to-reach group and dividing by the average across the degrees of everyone in the general population; in this context, the hard-to-reach group is taken to be a subset of the general population and a person's degree is the number of people they know in whatever group is defined to be the general population \citep{FeehanSalganik2016}.
+We consider three broad categories in which the degree ratio is ``low" ($<0.8$, 290 cases), ``high" ($>1.2$, 360 cases), or near 1 (between 0.8 and 1.2, 349 cases).
+The assortativity coefficient of each case ranges from 0.019 to 0.87, with first, second, and third quartiles of 0.23, 0.29, and 0.34.

-These simulations result in some degree estimates equal to zero.
-As a result, the dRpA and dApA sample estimates for a given survey are NaN when both the numerator (response) and denominator (estimated degree) are zero for a given person and Inf when only the estimated degree is zero.
-For each case (combination of school network and choice of hidden group from among the 16 largest groups), we exclude the NaN and Inf survey estimates in computing the mean and standard deviation of the survey estimates, reducing the effective sample size.
+It is worth noting that in these simulations, some degrees are estimated to be zero; overall across the 100 networks, 2.3\% of the degree estimates are zero, ranging from 0.4-5.3\% for each network.
+As a result, the RA and AA sample estimates for a given survey are undefined when both the numerator (response) and denominator (estimated degree) are zero for a given person, and infinite when only the estimated degree is zero.
+For each case, we compared four different methods of handling the zero-valued degree estimates when computing the mean and standard deviation of the survey estimates, and we found that the choice of method made little difference in the performance of the estimators.
+Further details are provided in the online supplement.
+For the rest of the analysis presented here, we set infinite values to 1 and exclude undefined values.